 - The final payment is due 30 days before the program start date.

-- 30 days before the start date or later no part of your payment is refundable;
+- 30 days before the start date or later your payment is not refundable.

 CFI office staff are happy to discuss alternatives and our policies, please call us.